deohs/coders/demos/data_viz/network_graphs_with_qgraph/grant_awards.md

 We will reshape our dataset and scale the weights to prepare the data for use with `qgraph`.
 The result is called the "edge list".
 Edges are the lines that connect the nodes in the graph.
+The weights will determine the relative line thickness and darkness of the edges.

 ```r